 Looking forward, organisations will need to ensure that when negotiating new contracts, or renegotiating existing ones, the issue of force majeure and business interruption insurance is carefully considered and negotiated by a strong and competent legal team—and if clauses are invoked, that the business heads have a clear understanding of the potential impact.

-For more information, please contact Joanne Taylor, managing director at K2-FIN.
+For more information, please contact Joanne Taylor, managing director at K2 Integrity.
 Joanne is a qualified solicitor and joined the firm from Deutsche Bank, where she served as managing director, global deputy head of anti-fraud, bribery, and corruption.

 If you are a first-time NED, we invite you to visit our NED Accelerator Programme by NEDonBoard course page.
 The NED Accelerator Programme is a uniquely designed programme combining fundamental governance knowledge and experience-based advice to secure NED roles confidently and successfully.
 You may also want to attend our complimentary webinar “How to secure your first NED role”.
 Register your attendance now at this link for the next session.